 Latest news update

-Bowdon Conservation Group Committee vacancies – we want to strengthen the Committee
+Bowdon Conservation Group Committee

 Minutes of Committee Meetings

 The minutes of our most recent committee meetings can be found by going to the ‘About BCG – The Committee’ page on our website.
-Please contact if you would like to see the minutes of earlier meetings.
+Please contact [email protected] if you would like to see the minutes of earlier meetings.

 Manchester Airport development of proposed new Flight Paths

-Following the CAA prescribed process, the airport undertook some preliminary market research to understand residents´ concerns and consider what sort of factors should be considered in the re-planning of flight paths.
+Following the CAA prescribed process, the airport undertook preliminary market research to understand residents´ concerns and consider what sort of factors should be considered in the re-planning of flight paths.
 The airport then published a set of design principles to be used in the design of the updated flight paths.
+MAG then considered flight path options, testing alternative proposals against the design principles they had adopted.
+In March/April 2022 the proposed new flight paths were consulted on in small focus groups.
+Subsequently, the route options were refined, there was an options appraisal of each and then those options were submitted to the CAA ahead of a UK wide consultation process.

-From a local residents’ perspective it is important to note that currently 80% of all flights take off in a south westerly direction and 39% of these fly in the general direction north and east in the vicinity of Bowdon; ie 31% of all take offs fly north and east near Bowdon.
+From a local resident’s perspective, it is important to note that currently 80% of all flights take off in a south westerly direction, and 39% of these fly in the general direction north and east in the vicinity of Bowdon: ie 31% of all take offs fly north and east near Bowdon.

 MAG presented the preliminary `design corridors` for the take-off routes to be used by aircraft under the control of Manchester Airport until they attain an altitude of 7000ft.
-The current control altitude is 4000ft and the current Preferred Noise Routes (PNR) are 3km wide.
+At present the current control altitude is 4000ft and the current Preferred Noise Routes (PNR) are 3km wide.
 In future the take-off routes can be more closely controlled due to modern GPS navigation systems.
-Evidently, a narrower PNR will concentrate the noise nuisance on those unfortunate enough to live beneath that new PNR.
-At present there is no PNR above 4000ft but in future one will be required to define the route to 7000ft.
-This aspect is of significant concern to Bowdon Conservation Group as it is between 4000 and 7000ft that most aircraft overfly in the vicinity of Bowdon.
-Bowdon is also disadvantaged by being in the focal point of the turning track of aircraft as they turn from a south westerly direction to north and then east.
+Evidently, a narrower PNR will concentrate the noise nuisance on those people unfortunate enough to live beneath that new PNR.
+At present there is no PNR above 4000ft but, in future, PNRs will be required to define the route to 7000ft.
+This aspect is of significant concern to Bowdon Conservation Group as it is between 4000 and 7000ft that most aircraft overfly in the Bowdon area.
+Bowdon is also disadvantaged by being at the focal point of the turning track of aircraft as they turn from a south westerly direction to north and then east.
+Since the re-planning may well have a significant impact on Bowdon we encourage residents to review the consultation documents and to respond to the consultation when it comes.
+We will provide further updates as information becomes available.
+A link to the most recent documents published in March 2023 can be found here Airspace change proposal public view (caa.co.uk)

 Aircraft noise over Bowdon

-Additional floodlighting at Bowdon Lawn Tennis Club and proposed new Padel Tennis Court
+Floodlighting at Bowdon Lawn Tennis Club and proposed new Padel Tennis Court

 A planning application was made in 2019 to install retractable LED lighting to floodlight Courts 11-13, the courts nearest to the club car park on Green Walk.
 (Courts 4-5 and 6-9 are already floodlit.)
 This would increase the problem of light overspill into the surrounding properties and the Conservation Group objected to this application as did many of the neighbouring residents.
 The application was agreed with strict conditions in spring 2024 despite the large number of local objections.
 The lights and bulbs must be inspected by the local authority before installation and there are strict time limits on their use.
 They are not to be used outside the hours of 15.30 to 21.30 and must be kept retracted when not in use.
 We recommend that neighbours keep a log of any times when the lights are used outside of the permitted hours and are prepared to complain both to the club and to the local authority if the use of the lights is outside the permitted times.